 HTGF is a public-private venture capital investment firm based in Bonn, Germany.
 HTGF manages €886 million in assets through various funds with a focus on early-stage seed investment in high potential high-tech start-ups.

-“The personalisation in nutrition and the potential to leverage user-specific data for novel approaches in nutritional therapy in the future makes the investment in LOEWI particularly exciting,” said Dr Marie Asano, HTGF investment manager.
+“The personalisation in nutrition and the potential to leverage user-specific data for novel approaches in nutritional therapy in the future makes the investment in Loewi particularly exciting,” said Marie Asano, HTGF investment manager.

 Loewi: How it works